Problems We Found With Fort Wayne Drinking Water

 Source Of Fort Wayne Drinking Water

 Fort Wayne’s tap and drinking water is surface water-based and originates in the St. Joseph River.
-Fort Wayne operates two dams on the St. Joseph River to ensure sufficient water supply during droughty periods, with emergency reserves available from the Hurshtown Reservoir near Grabill.
+Fort Wayne operates two dams on the St. Joseph River to ensure sufficient water supply during periods of drought, with emergency reserves available from the Hurshtown Reservoir near Grabill.
 Water is treated and filtered at the Three Rivers Water Filtration Plant before being distributed to consumers.

 Lead In Fort Wayne Drinking Water

+Fort Wayne is in violation of the Lead and Copper Rule, with lead levels that exceed the federal Action Level.
 Lead enters into a Fort Wayne consumer’s tap and drinking water through old lead service pipes and lead-containing plumbing.
+According to the most recent report, the lead levels in Fort Wayne are 18.4 parts per billion, which is above the 15 part per billion Action Level.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
-Recent analysis for lead in Fort Wayne found an average of 4.5 parts per billion, with 3 of the 52 samples exceeding the action level of 15 ppb.
-Both the EPA and CDC recognize that there is no such thing as a safe level of lead.
-Of course, federal regulations cannot take into account levels measured at an individual tap.
+EPA, CDC, and the American Academy of Pediatrics all recognize that there is no such thing as a safe level of lead.

 Chromium 6 In Fort Wayne Drinking Water